Apple App Store Fees vs Stripe: Stripe Integration for iOS and Avoiding Apple’s App Store Commission

 International complexity

-Companies working across borders (Europe, China) can encounter additional charges and difficulty in dealing with several currencies or local restrictions.
+Companies working across borders (Europe, China) can encounter additional charges, including service fees, and difficulty in dealing with several currencies or local restrictions, while international cards and currency conversion can also affect pricing strategy across markets.

 Less suitable for small transactions

-If the app sells inexpensive products, Stripe's charges can be too much to be feasible.
+If the app sells inexpensive products, Stripe’s charges can be too much to be feasible, especially at low transaction volume or on very small purchases, though apps whose services sold carry higher average order values usually see better economics with Stripe.

 For developers who want to know how to avoid App Store fees, using Stripe is the best option.
 However, while the Stripe payment system is flexible and feature-rich, it also requires technical savvy, ongoing monitoring, and a solid understanding of its pricing model and policies.